 - GO to sleep the same hour as you train yourself the last week before the race do not go earlier or later than that.

-- To check that everything is ready for your race day tomorrow this will relax you and you will not end up thinking through the night if you packed your shoes or your glasses of hat etc.
+- Check that everything is ready for your race day tomorrow this will relax you and you will not end up thinking through the night if you packed your shoes or your glasses of hat etc.

 - Finally, if you can’t sleep then try and stay still in bed, you will save energy for the race the next day.